romi-lab/perceptual-robotics-lab3/README.md

 ## Part II: Potential field

-Now, close all the terimals ```ctrl + C``` and we will begin a new experiment.
+Now, close all the terimals using ```ctrl + C``` and we will begin a new experiment.
 In this part, the car will reach the goal while avoiding the obstacles in between.
 We use three AR markers to represent the car, the goal and an obstacle repectively.

 <img src="https://github.com/romi-lab/perceptual-robotics-lab3/blob/main/pictures/pf_setup.jpg" width="450" alt="">